David-Else/developer-workstation-setup-script/README.md

 You might also like to install `ms-vscode.live-server` for live debugging in Code or the browser.

-**Q**: Why is the script spit into two parts for install and setup?
+**Q**: Why is the script spit into multiple parts for install and setup?

 **A**: Sudo privileges are needed for the installation, and they time out before the script can finish.
 This makes unattended installation impossible without running the installer as root.